Overview

 Notable outcomes

-- After the project concluded, the staff involved have gone on to hold a wide range of technical and non-technical, typically cyber-security related roles spanning industry and academia; examples include Andrea Basso (now at IBM), Ben Marshall (now at PQShield), Thinh Pham (now at Arm), Daniel Page (still at University of Bristol), and James Webb (then, and now at Ultra Horizon and Elliptic Systems).
+- After the project concluded, the staff involved have gone on to hold a wide range of technical and non-technical, typically cyber-security related roles spanning industry and academia; examples include Andrea Basso (now at IBM), Ben Marshall (now at PQShield), Thinh Pham (now at Arm), Daniel Page (still at University of Bristol), and James Webb (then and now at Ultra Horizon and Elliptic Systems).
 As part of various threads of collaboration with researchers at the University of Luxembourg, we are proud to have hosted a 6-month PhD internship by Hao Cheng (who successfully defended his thesis in 2023, for which he subsequently received the Excellent Thesis Award).

 - We disseminated our research output via contributed and invited presentations at a range of academic- and industry-oriented venues; significant examples include CYBER'21, COSADE'22, CARDIS'22, and CYBER'23.

-- We were involved in establishing the Topics in hArdware SEcurity and RISC-V (TASER) workshop, which ran in 2021, 2022, and 2023.
+- We were involved in establishing the Topics in hArdware SEcurity and RISC-V (TASER) workshop, which ran in 2021, 2022, 2023, and 2024.

 - Our work on RISC-V ISEs for lightweight symmetric cryptography was cited in a NIST report summarising the final round of their Lightweight Cryptography (LWC) standardisation process.